arj03/SHI_PSI-cs/SHI_PSI_Cs/README.md

 ### 7.4 C# Proof-of-Concept Implementation

 This repository includes a C# proof-of-concept (`ShiPsi.cs`) targeting .NET 9.0 that implements the full protocol.
-The implementation uses standard .NET libraries (`System.Security.Cryptography.SHA256`, `System.Security.Cryptography.RandomNumberGenerator`, `System.Numerics.BigInteger`) with no external dependencies.
+EC operations use libsodium via P/Invoke (`Sodium.Core` NuGet); scalar arithmetic uses `System.Numerics.BigInteger` from the standard library.

 **Differences from the specification:**